LearnLib/alex/README.md

 * Maven 3
 * Node.js v7.9.* and the NPM

-To install and run ALEX, execute the following commands in a directory of your choice:
+To obtain ALEX execute the following commands in a directory of your choice:

 1. `git clone https://github.com/LearnLib/alex.git`
 2. `cd alex`

+Afterwards you can build and run ALEX by running following commands:

-3. `mvn install [-DskipTests]`
+1. `mvn clean package [-DskipTests]`
+2. `java -jar build/target/ALEX/*war [--alex.port=XXXX]`
+3. open *http://localhost:8000* in a web browser

+Or, if you just want to start the backend, you can use:

-4. `cd main`
+1. `cd main`
-5. `mvn spring-boot:run [-Dport=XXXX]`
+2. `mvn spring-boot:run [-Dalex.port=XXXX]`
-6. open *http://localhost:8000* in a web browser
+3. open *http://localhost:8000* in a web browser

 ## Further reading